October 2, 2024

 References

-2. ADDENDUM: From all reachable board states in tic-tac-toe, we selected a sample of the 100 most "critical" states.
+- ADDENDUM: From all reachable board states in tic-tac-toe, we selected a sample of the 100 most "critical" states.
 These states were determined to have the highest potential for a final score swing, as calculated by the minimax algorithm.
 In each board state, available moves can be assigned scores of 1 (win), 0 (draw), or -1 (loss), representing the outcome they would lead to under optimal play (as in minimax).
+For more details, check here.